 Bree is a spirited and standout font that takes its inspiration from handwriting.
 It's sure to grab your reader's attention, especially in short paragraphs.

-A Case: Launching the New Model "Epsilon" Automobile
+A Classic Case: Launching the New Model "Epsilon" Automobile

 Organizational Learning at MIT (OLC).
 The mission of the Center was to test the ideas presented

-in The Fifth Discipline (Grow theory) (Senge, 1990).
-Epsilon (and several other OT projects at
+in The Fifth Discipline (Peter Senge, 1990).
+Epsilon (and several other change projects at

 AutoCo) developed out of earlier presentations on systems thinking and organizational learning